Subacute and Chronic Meningitis

 Less commonly, chronic meningitis is caused by the following:

 Chronic meningitis is common among people who have HIV infection.
-Many organisms (including Cryptococcus neoformans, Mycobacterium tuberculosis, and several fungi) can cause chronic meningitis in people with HIV infection.
+Meningitis can result from the HIV infection.
+But many other organisms (including Cryptococcus neoformans, Mycobacterium tuberculosis, and several fungi) can also cause chronic meningitis in people with HIV infection.

 Disorders that are not infections can also cause chronic meningitis.
 They include